ShayamaKhan/Qualitative_Data_Analyzer/README.md

 **Solutions**:
 - Try a different PDF with searchable text
 - Remove password protection from the PDF
-- Use OCR software to convert image-based PDFs to text

 ### Application freezes or takes too long
 **Problem**: Large PDF or many keywords